Rachel Summers: Variations of Days of Future Past

 In at least three alternate future timelines derived from "Days of Future Past", a Rachel Summers married Franklin Richards and procreated mutant children.
 One such child was the time-traveling supervillain Hyperstorm (Jonathan Richards).
 Hyperstorm was responsible for causing the Fantastic Four to think that Mister Fantastic (Jonathan's grandfather) and Doctor Doom were dead; he was only defeated when he was trapped in another dimension by Galactus.
 The second child was Dream Summers, who possessed empathic superpowers.
-She was a superhero who appeared in the Spider-Man/X-Men: Time's Arrow trilogy of novels (although Marvel Comics novels tend to be considered non-canon).
+She was a superhero who appeared in the Spider-Man/X-Men: Time's Arrow trilogy of novels.
 In a third reality, they produced a child named David Richards, who was rescued from a concentration camp by the interdimensional traveling Exiles and raised by the "Age of Apocalypse" version of Sabretooth.
 David's traumatic experiences at the camp motivated him to become a fanatical murderer.

 In another variation of the "Days of Future Past", shown in Weapon X: Days of Future Now, a Rachel Summers was captured by Weapon X and detained in the "Neverland" concentration camp.